What is verbal communication?

 According to Penrose and others, “Verbal communication consists of sharing thoughts thought the meaning of words.”

 So, verbal communication is the process of exchange of information or message between two or more persons through written or oral words.

-When messages or information is exchanged or communicated without using any spoken or written word is known as nonverbal communication.
-Non-verbal communication (NVC) is usually understood as the process of communication through sending and receiving wordless messages.
+When messages or information is exchanged or communicated without using any spoken or written word, it is referred to as nonverbal communication.
+Nonverbal communication (NVC) is usually understood as the communication process involving sending and receiving wordless messages.

 Non-verbal communication is a powerful arsenal in face-to-face communication encounters, expressed consciously in the presence of others and perceived either consciously or unconsciously.
 Much of non-verbal communication is an unintentional communicative gesture as people may not even be aware that messages are being relayed.
-Non-verbal communication takes place through gestures, facial expressions, eye contact, physical proximity, touching, etc. some important definitions of non-verbal communication are as follows:
+Non-verbal communication takes place through gestures, body posture, eye contact, body position, physical proximity, touching, etc. Below are some important definitions of non-verbal communication:

 According to L. C. Bove and others, “Non-verbal communication is communication that takes place through non-verbal cues: through such form of non-verbal communication as gesture, eye contact, facial expression, clothing and space; and through the non-verbal vocal communication known as Para-language.”